hugoledoux/mywebsite/research.md

 ![]({{ site.baseurl }}/img/city4cfd.png)

-We develop (this is [Ivan Pađen](https://3d.bk.tudelft.nl/ipaden/) PhD project, which I supervise with [Clara García-Sánchez](http://3d.bk.tudelft.nl/gsclara)) methods and software to reconstruct 3D city models that are ready to be imported in [OpenFOAM](https://openfoam.org/).
+We develop methods and software to reconstruct 3D city models that are ready to be imported in [OpenFOAM](https://openfoam.org/) (this is [Ivan Pađen](https://3d.bk.tudelft.nl/ipaden/)'s PhD project, which I supervise with [Clara García-Sánchez](http://3d.bk.tudelft.nl/gsclara)).

 The open-source software [City4CFD](https://github.com/tudelft3d/city4cfd) takes building footprints and a point cloud, and creates valid/watertight geometries that can be used for microscale urban flow simulations.